Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 Well, to begin with, it’s Ledger we’re talking about here - the company has a certain standard to live up to, one that they’ve set themselves.
 Ledger’s wallets are considered by many to be the best on the market, security-wise.
 Admittedly, the Ledger Nano S Plus isn’t an exception.

-The wallet in question utilizes CC EAL5+ chips in order to protect user assets.
+This wallet utilizes a CC EAL6+ chip in order to protect user assets.
 It’s a state-of-the-art technology that guarantees a certain level of security and asset protection - no common phishing or asset extraction schemes should be able to bypass it.
 Well, at least in theory.

 Moving on, the wallet itself does have all of the industry-standard security features that you’d come to expect from a hardware crypto storage device.
 A security phrase, PIN code locks, transaction confirmations, password encryption, and so on - it’s a top-tier product, after all!